Category Archives: New York

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the neighbor worried help you situate the corner so he can be much more assured that the work has been done correctly.
-If he assists you, he will certainly see the evidence you reveal and also will not later on be inclined to suggest a lot about it.
+It is constantly well to have the next-door neighbor concerned help you locate the corner so he can be a lot more ensured that the work has actually been done correctly.
+If he aids you, he will see the proof you reveal and will not later be inclined to argue a lot concerning it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.